andrewmcveigh/cljs-time/README.md

 Please open issues against the
 [cljs-time repo on Github](https://github.com/andrewmcveigh/cljs-time/issues).

-**Note: version 0.2.* follows the API of clj-time 0.8.0.**
+**Note: version 0.3.* follows the API of clj-time 0.9.0.**

 ## API

 Most of the clj-time API has been implemented.
 Some of the parts that don't make sense in clojurescript, such as Java interop, and java.sql.* have been left out.
+Timezone functionality in javascript is minimal, and therefore so is cljs-time's.

-The majority of the tests from clj-time have been copied over, and are passing.
+The majority of the tests from clj-time have been ported, and are passing.

 [API documentation](http://andrewmcveigh.github.io/cljs-time/uberdoc.html) is